-The difference between interval and ratio scales comes from their ability to dip below zero.
+The interval scale and ratio scale are variable measurement scales.
+They offer a quantitative definition of the variable attributes.
+The difference between interval vs ratio scale comes from their ability to dip below zero.
 Interval scales hold no true zero and can represent values below zero.
-For example, you can measure temperature below 0 degrees Celsius, such as -10 degrees.
+For example, you can measure temperatures below 0 degrees Celsius, such as -10 degrees.

 Ratio variables, on the other hand, never fall below zero.
 Height and weight measure from 0 and above, but never fall below it.

 An interval scale allows you to measure all quantitative attributes.
 Any measurement of interval scale can be ranked, counted, subtracted, or added, and equal intervals separate each number on the scale.
 However, these measurements don’t provide any sense of ratio between one another.

 A ratio scale has the same properties as interval scales.
 You can use it to add, subtract, or count measurements.
 Ratio scales differ by having a character of origin, which is the starting or zero-point of the scale.